Lyme disease is a tick-borne bacterial infection that can be transmitted to humans when they are bitten by an infected Ixodes ricinus tick.

 Lyme disease can be contracted anywhere in the UK but is more common in the south of England and the Scottish Highlands.
 Only a small minority of ticks in the UK are infected with the bacteria that cause Lyme disease.
 Being bitten by an infected tick does not necessarily result in Lyme disease.

-Lyme disease is transmitted by the bite of an infected tick and most commonly appears as a rash around the bite area (erythema migrans).
-In the UK, about a third of cases do not have a rash and may present with fever, headache or neurological symptoms.
+Lyme disease most commonly presents as a spreading bullseye rash (erythema migrans) around the bite area.
+In the UK, about a third of cases do not notice a rash and may present with fever, headache, fatigue or neurological symptoms.